dbeniamin/1-100_PythonCode_Challenge/README.md

 Some problems might be solved differently than the teacher, and that is fine, we don't all have to think exactly the same.
 I will update this and move along with coding, as I enjoy it a lot.
 # Aiming for "Progress, not Perfection" on a daily basis.

+All comments are made by me in place I thought they are required and for my own thinking process.